Male hypogonadism

 - Nasal.
 This testosterone gel (Natesto) can be pumped into the nostrils.
 This option reduces the risk that medicine will get on someone else through skin contact.
 This type of testosterone is put into each nostril three times a day.
 This might make it less easy to use than other methods.

-- Pellets put under the skin, called Implants.
+- Pellets put under the skin, called implants.
 Testosterone-containing pellets (Testopel) are surgically put under the skin every 3 to 6 months.

 Testosterone therapy carries risks, including: